1302-1318 E 12th Ave rezoning application

 Why is the development so small?
 Considering the housing crises should the developer not be required to maximize the available living space for the land size.

-Christy asked about 2 years ago
+Christy asked over 2 years ago

 The site is within the scope of the Grandview-Woodland Community Plan, which provides policy guidance for potential development, including the height and density that can be considered.
 While the Plan anticipated a maximum height of four storeys at this location, the applicant has submitted a proposal for six storeys, for the provision of ground-floor retail spaces, and rental housing.
 Staff will consider feedback from the public and Urban Design Panel as part of reviewing the application’s request for additional height.